Dania02525/widget_saas/README.md

 # WidgetSaas
-### Demostration of the Apartmentex SaaS library
+### Demonstration of the Apartmentex SaaS library

-This is probably the smallest, simplest SaaS architecture app ever.
+This is probably the smallest, simplest SaaS-architecture app ever.

 To start your TenantSaaS app:

-  1. Add apartmentex dependency as in apartmentex readme
+  1. Add apartmentex dependency as instructed in apartmentex readme
   2. Fetch and compile dependencies with  mix deps.get && mix deps.compile
   2. Create and migrate your main/public database with `mix ecto.create && mix ecto.migrate` - this
   gives you your tenants table in the main schema/database